rahuljayaraman/doctrine-graphql/README.md

 #### Register additional fields

-For registering additional fields, on can use the RegisterField annotation.
+For registering additional fields, one can use the RegisterField annotation.

 RegisterField accepts `name`, `type` and `args`.